 4- Expanding the team of translators.
 As your requirements evolve and expand, you need a professional translation company behind you to support and attend to these requirements.
 This often requires adding more translators to the translation team, optimizing their performance and quality, enhancing their know-how of your product and requirements, ensuring continuity in the style and terminology, and augmenting language offerings as you need it when targeting a larger international audience.

 5- Anticipating your needs.
 This is where the good separates from the great.
 A great professional translation company will anticipate your needs, plan for them and ensures that they are met with every project.
 How do you know the good from the great?
-Just ask them if they survey their clients each year and what the results are.
+Just ask them if they survey their translation clients each year and what the results are.
 You want 95% or higher success rate in meeting quality, budgets and schedules.

 There are many other factors that may be important to you to help you choose your translation company based on your needs, like ISO certifications, specialized technical or language requirements, or perhaps unique schedule requirements.
-But overall, once the 10 factors discussed in this and the previous blog are covered, a few will stand out from the crowd.
+But overall, once the 10 factors discussed in this and the previous post are covered, two or three will stand out from the crowd.
 At this point, you should be in a good shape to initiate price negotiations.
 Just keep in mind, quality comes at a cost justified by its dividends—lower liability exposure, fewer support calls, wider product use, and satisfied clients!